ankit-bhati883/WheatherApp/README.md

 -> Use Volley library

--> Fetching Data from Open Wheather Api
+-> Using Api of openweathermap.org